-One day, we came up with this idea to quit our jobs and travel around the U.S. with our dogs.
+One day, Kait came up with this idea to quit our jobs, sell our house and travel around the U.S. with our dogs.
 We both needed a break from corporate life and wanted more time with each other and our two dogs, Duke and Leo.
 Over a year later, we can finally say we did it.
-We quit our jobs, sold most of our possessions, now we’re on the road living our dream.
-For the whole journey, check out our book Take Risks: One Couple’s Journey To Quit Their Jobs and Hit the Open Road.
+Now we’re on the road living our dream.

 We Quit Our Jobs to Travel

 Planning has been some of the most fun we’ve had together.
 The biggest decision was figuring out the right type of RV for us.
-There were a lot of options – Class A, Class C, tow behind, the list goes on.
-Going to the California RV Show was an eye opening experience that helped put us on the right path.
-Over a year of research and shopping, we found our first RV, a 29′ Class A gas motorhome.
+There were many types of RVs to consider: Class A RVs, Class B RVs, Class C RVs, Travel Trailers, the list goes on.

 Looking back, we had a lot of fun and there were some very stressful times, but as we said to each other the moment we drove away on our first day, “If we go up in a ball of flames right now, at least we did it!”

 (In case you’re wondering…no we haven’t gone up in flames yet).